Gaussian measures on the of space of Riemannian metrics

 \subsection{The angular part}

-In this paper we study invariants of $g^1$ that can be bound only using $a$, and hence our later calculations only depend on the marginal distribution of $a$.
+In this paper we study invariants of $g^1$ that can be bound only using $a$, so that our later calculations will only depend on the marginal distribution of $a$.
 Thus, as long as the choices of $k$ and $a$ are independent, the choice of $k$ has no effect.
 In future work we plan to ask more detailed questions where this choice will become relevant.
-For example, determining the curvature of $g^1$ following the ideas of \cite{CJW} requires differentiating $g^1_x$ with respect to $x$ and hence immediately implicates the choice of $k_x$.
+For example, determining the curvature of $g^1$ following the ideas of \cite{CJW} requires differentiating $g^1_x$ with respect to $x$ and this immediately involves the choice of $k_x$.
 We thus propose the following specific choice, again using the recipe of Equation \eqref{rand:radial}.
 We set

 where $u_x$ is the Gaussian vector

 Here $\uet_j\in\so_n$ are i.i.d.~standard Gaussian anti-symmetric matrices (i.e.~each $\uet_j$ is given by $d_n = n(n-1)/2$ i.i.d.\ standard Gaussian variables corresponding to the upper-triangular part of $\uet_j$), and $\delta_j = F_2(\lambda_j)$ are decay factors, given as functions of the corresponding eigenvalues.